-Borax is an effective natural remedy for arthritis.
-Borax is an easy and inexpensive remedy to use for arthritis and it is effective for osteoarthritis, rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and many other types of arthritis and joint problems.
+Borax is an effective natural remedy for many types of arthritis.
+Not only is borax an easy and inexpensive remedy, it seems to be effective for osteoarthritis, rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and many other types of arthritis and joint problems.

 How Does Borax Help Arthritis?